Observation of magnetic field generation via the Weibel instability in interpenetrating plasma flows

+In addition to the filaments, horizontal ``plate'' features are seen near the midplane of the drive plasmas.
+These large-scale magnetic features have been observed in previous experiments with similar geometries \cite{kugland:056313, kuglands:natPhys2012}, and are understood to be the result of the initial Biermann battery-generated magnetic fields \cite{Ryutov:2013}.
+These fields are created at the target surface during the laser ablation and form a loop around the expanding plasma flow \cite{gregori:nature2012, Schoeffler:2013}.
+The Biermann fields are frozen in the flow, following the effective electron trajectory to the midplane where the longitudinal electron velocity from the two flows is cancelled.
+The magnetic fields cannot readily cross the midplane and expand transversely, leading to the formation of characteristic plates \cite{Ryutov:2013}.
+Asymmetry between the top and bottom plates in the data is related to slight non-uniformities in the flows, including differences in laser energy deposition on the two foils and tilts in their orientation relative to the proton probe.

+In order to better understand both the Weibel and Biermann battery-generated magnetic fields in the experiment we have conducted detailed 3-dimensional particle-in-cell (3D PIC) simulations with the code OSIRIS \cite{Fonseca:2002, Fonseca:2008} to model, from first principles, the counter-streaming plasma flows and the generation of electromagnetic fields (Fig \ref{fig:3dsim} a-b).
+The flows are initialized with the properties measured experimentally in the midplane region, namely each flow has n$_e$ = 5$\times 10^{18}$ cm$^{-3}$, $v$ = 1900 km/s, and T$_e$ = T$_i$ = 1 keV.
+To include the effect of the Biermann battery, the flows were encircled by a large-scale magnetic field consistent with the misaligned density and temperature gradients of the flow, with an initial peak amplitude of 50 kGauss (see Ref. \cite{kugland:056313}).
+Additional simulation details are found in the Supplementary Information section.

+Within 1 ns of the opposing flows beginning to interact at the midpoint of the simulation volume, magnetic filaments are generated via the Weibel instability (Fig. \ref{fig:3dsim} b).
+Additionally, the magnitude of the toroidal magnetic field related to the pre-imposed field doubles due to the conservation of magnetic flux.
+These fields lead to a long-range order in the system, and generate a pair of magnetic plates similar to those seen in the experiment (Fig. \ref{fig:data}).
+The presence of the toroidal fields does not significantly alter the formation of the ion Weibel instability, because the ions remain unmagnetized.
+This is supported by simulations where, when the initial magnetic fields are not included, Weibel filaments are still produced with the same structure.

-In order to more readily compare the PIC results with the experiments, we have produced synthetic proton radiographs from the B-field structure in the simulations.
-As in the experiment, a source of 14.7 MeV protons is generated with a phase-space distribution corresponding to an isotropic point source located 1 cm away from the center of the simulation box.
-The protons probe the self-consistent field structure, and then are ballistically propagated to a 13 cm $\times$ 13 cm detector plane 30 cm from the source (identical geometry as the OMEGA experiments).
-The simulated proton radiography is shown in Figure \ref{fig:data}b), and reproduces the main features seen in the experimental data.
-To verify the mechanisms for the plate and filament features in the image, the field strength was selectively varied in the simulation.
-We have confirmed that the observed filamentary structure in the central region of the image is associated with the Weibel B-fields, whereas the two vertical plates are associated with the Biermann battery fields.
+To properly compare the PIC results with the experiment radiographs, we have simulated the proton imaging directly in the 3D OSIRIS simulations, to generate proton images of the electric and magnetic fields in the system.
+We assume an isotropic point source of 14.7 MeV protons located 1 cm from the center of the simulation box.
+The diagnostic protons interact with the 3-dimensional field structure during the simulation, and then are ballistically propagated to a 13 cm $\times$ 13 cm detector plane 30 cm from the source, matched to the imaging system in the experiment.